 About The IBSC & The BCCTPC

-After the success of the FP-C exam, the BCCTPC, at the behest of critical care ground paramedics, developed the CCP-C exam to quantify and evaluate the domain of knowledge that is unique to paramedics practicing in non-flight environments.
+After the success of the FP-C exam, the BCCTPC, at the behest of critical care ground paramedics, developed the CCP-C exam to quantify and evaluate the domain of knowledge unique to paramedics practicing in non-flight environments.

 The third examination in the BCCTPC family was the development of the TP-C headed up by a panel of subject matter experts led by Col. Andre Pennardt, MD (US Army, retired).
-This panel guides ongoing development of the TP-C examination process and the new Certified Tactical Responder (TR-C), to ensure that paramedics and tactical medics working as part of elite military and law enforcement units now have a validated and accredited standard that is proof of their knowledge and expertise in providing advanced level care in austere and hostile environments.
+This panel guides ongoing development of the TP-C examination process and the new Certified Tactical Responder (TR-C), to ensure paramedics and tactical medics working as part of elite military and law enforcement units have a validated and accredited standard that is proof of their knowledge and expertise in providing advanced level care in austere and hostile environments.

 In 2015, the BCCTPC developed two exams under contract.
 The Certified Community Paramedic (CP-C) was developed in cooperation with the North Central EMS Institute and The Paramedic Foundation.
 Community Paramedicine is an emerging healthcare delivery model that increases access to basic services through the use of specially trained emergency medical service (EMS) providers in an expanded role.

-In January 2016, the BCCTPC moved to expand its role within specialty certifications, thus forming the International Board of Specialty Certification.
+In January of 2016, the BCCTPC moved to expand its role within specialty certifications, thus forming the International Board of Specialty Certification.
 The IBSC seeks to provide certification exams to a broader audience, including the U.S. & foreign militaries, federal, state and local EMS officials and government EMS agencies, air medical programs, ambulance companies, medical centers, EMS education institutions, municipal fire and police agencies, and other areas that already or may require specialty certification around the globe.
 The BCCTPC will retain oversight of the critical care exams while it serves as a subsidiary of the IBSC, specializing in transport and tactical paramedicine.
 Other exams, like the CP-C and MTSP-C will be supervised by independent advisory boards for each domain.